Solid support around the country

 We have participated in a tourism cluster initiative since the project was launched in 2012.
 Key companies in the travel industry, public entities and companies in tourism support branches or collaborative sectors all join forces in the cluster.
 Its key goal is to boost competitiveness and value-creation in the travel sector.

-The Bank’s Economic Research department analyses and publishes content on economic developments.
-Varied content is published to the Bank’s website and as a podcast, in addition to which the department organises meetings, both in-house and out.
+Varied content is published by the Bank’s Economic Research department in the form of articles on the Bank’s website, as a podcast, in addition to which the department organises meetings, both in-house and out.
 The department plays a key role in shaping Landsbankinn's stance on developments and outlook in the economy.
+Its experts were highly visible in media and are popular respondents.

 Strong economic analysis and publication

 Hagsjá is an e-zine comprised of short articles published 1-3 times per week.
 The Hagsjá is published to Landsbankinn’s website, to a mail list with an extensive readership and is often the focus of media coverage.
 The articles discuss the economy, State finances, the real estate market, inflation outlook, tourism and more, analyse newly published statistics and contain forecasts.
-In Vikubyrjun, a short e-zine published every Monday in both Icelandic and English, Economic Research reviews the past week and discusses the coming week on markets, publication of statistics, financial statements and more.
+In Vikubyrjun, a short e-zine published every Monday, Economic Research reviews the past week and discusses the coming week on markets, publication of statistics, financial statements and more.
+The department’s monthly newsletter is an in-depth review of the economy and the outlook and is published in both Icelandic and English.
 In the past year, the Bank’s economists have also published informative articles on the Bank's website and op-eds for public media.

 Podcast on the economy

 The financial market, business and industry, and various facets of the economy are the subject of Landsbankinn’s accessible podcast.
-The topics generally reflect current issues and, in 2023, the podcast has covered the real estate market, the travel sector, interest rates, inflation, public finances and the labour market.
-The podcast also dove deep into the macroeconomic and inflation forecasts published by Economic Research in April and October.
+The topics generally reflect current issues and, in 2024, the podcast has covered policy rate decisions, inflation etc. The podcast also dove deep into the macroeconomic and inflation forecasts published by Economic Research.
 The podcast in intended to boost interest in economic affairs and share information in an accessible manner.

-The largest single event on Economic Research's calender in 2023 was the publication and presentation of its macroeconomic and inflation forecast for 2023-2026.
-The forecast was presented at a well-attended meeting in Harpan Conference Centre, which was also streamed live, and the forecast was published online.
-Following the presentation of the forecast, Arnaud Marès, Chief European Economist with Citi, addresses the meeting and the event wound up with panel discussions on interest rates and the inflation outlook.
+The largest single event on Economic Research's calendar in 2024 was the publication and presentation of its macroeconomic forecast for 2024-2027.
+The forecast was presented at a well-attended meeting in Harpa Conference Centre, which was also streamed live, and the forecast was published online.
+Following presentation of the forecast, James Ashley, economist and Head of the EMEA and Asia Strategic Advisory Solutions team at Goldman Sachs Asset Management, addresses the meeting.
+The event closed with a panel where the CEOs of four export companies discussed challenges and opportunities in their sector.

 Active in public debate

 We continued to be active and visible in public debate.
-We contribute to discussion about important issues through Landsbankinn’s Sustainability Forum, presentations, articles, publications of the Economic Research department and radio, podcast and TV interviews about the economy, sustainability and more.
+We contribute to discussion about important issues through various publications, articles, written material from the Economic Research department and radio, podcast and TV interviews about the economy, finances and other trending topics.

 Action against cybercrime